 We can see fruits of cooperation between designers and backend developers almost everyday in most of our favourite apps.

 Have you ever accidentally removed something important from Google drive?
 No worries, you can just click “undo” to restore the file and it can be done with one simple trick because no file was actually removed yet.
 Even if you were to receive notification that it was removed, no action was taken on the back end.

 It is only when this message disappears after a couple of seconds that the file actually gets deleted.
 So “undo” actually doesn’t undo anything, but prevents the server from taking any action.

 In order to increase performance of the user’s actions inside Instagram, a lot of them are treated optimistically.
 Click the heart icon and it always lights up, even if your connection is broken.
 Of course, no data will be uploaded to a server, but the app doesn’t wait for server to confirm user’s action, but reacting as it did.
 The result of your action shows immediately, even if the server hasn’t confirmed that the action has been approved.

 Another example – Instagram starts uploading the photo to the server the moment you have chosen it.
 In most cases when you click “publish a photo” it will already be uploaded to the servers and ready to be shown in the feed.

-Do you want your users to fill out a form with less errors?
+Do you want your users to fill out a form with fewer errors?
+The more you can simplify the process, the more error-proof it will be.
 Try this solution when you have a possibility to fetch zip codes from a 3rd-party database.
 Just change the order of the fields and let users write down the zip code first.
 The database will automatically fill the city and state fields once the zip code is provided.